ViennaRSS/vienna-rss/README.md

 Compatibility
 -------------

-Version 3.9.x of Vienna requires a minimum of macOS 10.13 (High Sierra).
+Version 3.9.x requires a minimum of macOS 10.13 (High Sierra).
 Vienna 3.8.x requires a minimum of macOS 10.12 (Sierra).
 Vienna 3.6.x and 3.7.x require a minimum of OS X 10.11 (El Capitan).
 Vienna 3.2.x to 3.5.x require a minimum of OS X 10.9 (Mavericks).